The issue: Windows 7 Startup Repair Loop

 5. In the command prompt, type this command “chkdsk c: /f” (without quotes).
 Then wait for the process to complete.

 Solution 3: Manually attempt to rebuild the BCD

-The third methods you should try is to fix bootloader.
-Erorrs in bootloader installation or configuration can also cause the problem that Windows 7 fails to boot normally and always goes to startup repair.
+The third method you should try is to fix bootloader.
+Errors in bootloader installation or configuration can also cause the problem that Windows 7 fails to boot normally and always goes to startup repair.

-1. Boot your computer from Windows system repair disc and then bring up a commad prompt as you do in the second method.
+1. Boot your computer from the Windows system repair disc and then bring up a command prompt as you do in the second method.

-2. Then you can type the following command to rebuild master boot record (MBR), partition bootsectors, and boot configuration data (BCD) to the startup issue.
+2. Then you can type the following commands to rebuild the master boot record (MBR), partition bootsectors, and boot configuration data (BCD) to the startup issue.

 These are three commands.
 You should press Enter to run it for each command. after that, your Windows 7 should not go into startup repair loop.